‘Austerity never ended’: Durham students react to university tuition fee increases

-The government plans to eventually link tuition fees to university quality.
-Under-performing universities will not be able to charge maximum fees.
+The government plans to eventually link tuition fees to higher education quality, meaning under-performing universities will be unable to levy maximum fees.

 The changes apply only to universities in England, as education policy is devolved to Wales, Scotland, and Northern Ireland.
 Naturally, this means that this change will impact Durham.